Orthodontic Appliances in Bethel Park Help Your Smile Flourish

 Palatal Expanders

 A palatal expander is an orthopedic appliance designed to widen your upper jaw by gently separating the bones of the palate.
-It works best in teenagers younger than 15 years old because below this age, the bones of the upper jaw are still pliable.
+It works best in teenagers younger than 15 years old because, below this age, the bones of the upper jaw are still pliable.
 The expander is activated by turning the expander with a key.
 As the upper jaw is widened, space will develop between the front teeth.
 This space is closed with braces.
 Once the expansion is completed, the expander will remain in the mouth for approximately six months to stabilize the upper palate before being removed.

 It takes a few days to get used to the expander.
 Initially, patients are likely to experience some lisping; however, your speech will be back to normal within a week.
 Until you get used to eating with your expansion appliance, eat plenty of soft foods.
 Pain is rarely experienced, but you may feel some initial pressure on your teeth, in the middle of your palate, and your cheeks.
 Sometimes patients may experience a slight headache too.
-You can take over the counter pain medication to alleviate the discomfort.
+You can take over-the-counter pain medication to alleviate the discomfort.
 As with any orthodontic appliance, remember to stay away from hard, sticky foods that can break and pull apart your appliance.
 Be sure to brush all parts of your expansion appliance as well as your teeth.

 Spacers for Braces